webscraperio/web-scraper-documentation/docs/Scraping a site.md

 start url.
 This is the url from which the scraping will start.
 You can also specify multiple start urls if the scraping should start from multiple places.
 For example if you want to scrape multiple search results then you could create a separate start url for each search result.
-More URL input fields can be added by pressing `+` next to the URL input.
+Additional URL input fields can be added by pressing `+` next to the URL input.
 Once the sitemap is created, start URL tab can be found by selecting `Edit metadata` in `Sitemap sitemap_name` dropdown.